 Open D tuning is one of the most popular alternate tunings and a creative tool that many guitarists enjoy.
 Whether you’re composing your own original music or just playing your favorite songs, it will for sure expand your music theory knowledge and guitar-playing skills.
 You will discover so many new possibilities and different chord shapes to play on your guitar.

-In this article, I listed some of my favorite songs in Open D tuning from a variety of genres and artists.
+In this article, I listed many of the most famous and popular songs in Open D tuning from a variety of genres and artists.
 You’ll also notice that I get into more depth with some songs over others, and that’s because these are the songs I personally tried learning in Open D tuning myself; therefore, I can provide you with more insight and tips to get started!
-Alright, without further ado, below is a list of songs in Open D tuning.

 Table of Contents